yingtu35/blogApp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-blogApp is a web application that people can post, view, like and comment blogs within the blogApp community./
+blogApp is a web application that people can post, view, like and comment blogs within the blogApp community.

 blogApp is initially created as a project assignment from the course [full stack open](https://fullstackopen.com/en/).